nckjchm/trippy.py/README.md

 # trippy.py
-A python application creating visuals for fun
+A python application creating trippy visuals for fun

-Dependencies: pygame
+Dependencies: pygame pyton addon (pip install)

-This is a just-for-fun project.
+This is a project for fun and learning purposes

 I am hoping to learn about visual processing and Python best practices in the process.